Skip to content

 So, if you suffer from one or more of the above symptoms, it’s probably time to join the *millions* prioritising a happy gut full of good bacteria this year.

 Don’t forget that over 70%6 of your immune system residing in the gut, so it’s worth supporting your gut in small, easy ways to keep you and yours well on an ongoing basis.
+Healthcare professionals can read the article Probiotics for Immune Health - A look at the research on the Probiotics Professionals site.

 Most people think of yoghurt drinks for getting a probiotic boost, however, there are many ways to get your daily dose of good bacteria.
+You may like to read: Why consider a probiotics supplement over yoghurt drinks?

 Let’s start with fermented foods such as kombucha and sauerkraut which are high in probiotics.
 Also, there’s kitchen staples such as onions, bananas, blueberries, beans, and lots of greens (think broccoli, kale and cabbage) which contain prebiotics; a type of fibre your good gut bacteria feeds on to stay strong.